NO BRAKES: 2 Bail As Garbage Truck Barrels Into Passaic County Park, Nearly Plunges Into Brook

-Two passengers jumped from a speeding garbage truck as it barreled into a Passaic County park and stopped just short of plunging into a brook after losing its brakes.
+Two passengers jumped from a speeding garbage truck as it barreled down a steep hill into a Passaic County park and stopped just short of plunging into a brook after losing its brakes.

 The driver and both occupants were hospitalized with injuries that weren't considered life-threatening after the Gaeta garbage truck out of Paterson sped down Brockhuizen Lane into Goffle Brook Park around 11:30 a.m.
 Tuesday, April 26.

-The truck was inches from going airborne into the brook when it hit some bushes and other obstacles before coming to a stop.
+The truck was inches from going airborne into the brook when it hit some bushes at the top of a retaining wall before coming to a stop.

 Boyd A. Loving took the photos and contributed to this account.